squid-cache/squid-cache.github.io/SquidFaq/BugReporting.rst

 limits coredump unlimited
 }}}

+If Squid binary is started by RHEL6/CentOS6 init script, you may need to set variable ''DAEMON_COREFILE_LIMIT="unlimited"'' in the init script or the script's configuration file (usually /etc/sysconfig/squid).

+For systemd units the equivalent option is ''LimitCORE=infinity''.

 == Debugging Symbols ==
 To see if your Squid binary has debugging symbols, use this command: